d3nominator/d3nominator/README.md

 * Machine Learning

 ## Some things I like to do
-* I like to work on projects related to front-end.
+* I like to work on projects related to Back-end.
 * Competitive Prgramming.
 I am active on Codeforces, CodeChef and Atcoder.
   I go by the handle **D3nominator**.